Skip to main content

 • Free disk space.
 Dolt GC rewrites chunks into a new store before swapping; budget at least 2× the current .dolt/ size in free space on the same filesystem.

-• Dolt 1.86.1 or newer.
-This matches the floor enforced by Gas City’s managed Dolt tooling and ensures the listener/config knobs used by the pack plus modern auto-GC behavior are available.
+• Final Dolt 2.1.0 or newer.
+This matches the floor enforced by Gas City’s managed Dolt tooling.
+Releases before 1.86.2 also have the upstream GC/writer deadlock fixed in dolthub/dolt commit ccf7bde206, which can hang dolt_backup sync under heavy write load.
 Check with dolt version.
 If your binary rejects --archive-level=1 (rare on modern releases), drop the flag and run plain dolt gc — archive compression is default-on in 1.75+ so the flag is an optimization, not a requirement.

 Recovery Procedure